Click on the video below to get a taste of life at TCA:

 Every Tuesday, there is some form of training going on, whether that is whole-school CPD or departmental training.

-As well as teacher training programmes, the Teaching School offers NPQs (National Professional Qualifications) in partnership with Ambition School Leadership to enable staff to progress to middle leader, senior leader and headship roles.
+As well as teacher training programmes, within the Ambition Hub we have the Teaching School which offers NPQs (National Professional Qualifications) in partnership with Ambition School Leadership to enable staff to progress to middle leader, senior leader and headship roles.

 Another key element is the school-to-school support offered by the Teaching School.
 Specialist Leaders of Education and Local Leaders of Education work together to drive continued school improvement.